vsrinivas/fuchsia/docs/ledger/lint.md

    "= default"
  - `performance-unnecessary-value-param` - it was flagging Ledger view classes which we prefer to pass by value
- - `readability-implicit-bool-cast` - Fuchsia C++ code commonly uses implicit bool cast of pointers and numbers
+ - `readability-implicit-bool-conversion` - Fuchsia C++ code commonly uses implicit bool cast of pointers and numbers

 [checks]: https://clang.llvm.org/extra/clang-tidy/checks/list.html